Thelastlineofcode/Astrology-Synthesis/docs/MULA_APP_ARCHITECTURE.md

 ## 🎯 Executive Summary

 **Mula** (Sanskrit for "root") is a mobile-first companion app for spiritual readings, combining Vedic astrology, Vodou oracle wisdom, and tarot divination.
-The app pivots from the desktop-focused "Roots Revealed" astrology calculator to a modern, mystical experience designed for daily spiritual guidance.
+The app pivots from the desktop-focused "Mula: The Root" astrology calculator to a modern, mystical experience designed for daily spiritual guidance.

 ### Vision Statement